winstongarth/Water-Potability-Analysis-of-Hong-Kong-Rivers/README.md

-Water Potability Analysis of Hong Kong Rivers
+Water Potability Analysis of Hong Kong Rivers.

 This project analyzes water quality metrics from different water bodies and applies a machine learning model (Random Forest) to predict the potability of water samples taken from various rivers in Hong Kong.